Realizing you just failed -Big Time- is not inspiring. You feel weak and totally demoralized.

 Remember, most people just like the idea of something new — you decide to become one of the courageous and actually go do it.

-As you practice change, you need to keep creating, it’s all about change.
+As you practice change, you need to keep creating.
 Don’t waste your pain, use it to create new brilliance.

 Slowly, start sharing time with other crazy imaginative passionate people — those driven souls who brave the complacent, celebrate risk and do not fear losing it all.